 Teaching Humanities to the Disadvantaged

 The effects of a two-semester college level course in the humanities was examined in a group of economically and educationally disadvantaged individuals in the Portland, Oregon metropolitan area and a group of incarcerated male inmates at a medium security prison in Pendleton, Oregon.
+More about this research in the document below, if you need a more detailed answer, or you want to conduct a similar study, buy cheap articles to research this topic.
 Student responses on a pre-course and post- course survey were compared to assess the impact of the course in meeting its objectives.
 Within group comparisons indicated that students in the Portland program displayed a significant improvement in their level of self-esteem, verbal ability, and analysis of the major course themes.
 The course also had a positive impact on inmates who displayed a significant overall positive change in their literary activity, writing skills, two self-esteem measures and written treatment of the major course themes.
 These findings were supported by uniformly positive anecdotal reports by the students.
 Taken together, the results of this study add to the growing body of research demonstrating the power of literary classics to give rise to a wide range of positive changes in individuals from low-income communities and prison settings.

 Teaching Humanities Report (PDF file)

 Computer Mediated Communication

 Internet Romances: The Frequency and Nature of Romantic On-Line Relationships